near/NEPs/specs/RuntimeSpec/Receipts.md

 - **`type`**: `AccountId`

 An account_id which signed the original [transaction](Transaction.md).
+In case of a deposit refund, the account ID is `system`.

 #### signer_public_key

 - **`type`**: `PublicKey`

-An [AccessKey](../Primitives/AccessKey.md) which was used to sign the original transaction.
+The public key of an [AccessKey](../Primitives/AccessKey.md) which was used to sign the original transaction.
+In case of a deposit refund, the public key is empty (all bytes are 0).

 #### gas_price